 Engagement History Dashboards are intuitive reporting tools so that marketers and sales reps can explore and develop the data that is being collected.

 Sales and marketing are two distinct areas of a company that need to work together.
-If they don’t work together it can be, at best, a disorganised mess that causes problems further on down the line.
-At worst, a lack of synergy can mean immediate impact on your bottom line.
+If they don’t work together, it can be, at best, a disorganised mess that causes problems further on down the line.
+At worst, a lack of synergy can mean an immediate impact on your bottom line.
 So let’s get into these tactics YOU can implement using Pardot sales dashboard.

 Thankfully, there are ways around this problem.
 With Pardot, there is one particular aspect that works ridiculously hard to ensure that the perfect synergy between sales and marketing is always present.